 The SIPA Trustee will continue to pursue the return of monies received by BLMIS customers over and above their actual investment, for distribution to “net losers.”
 The SIPA Trustee understands that many “net winners” acted in good faith when they withdrew funds.
 Nevertheless, even if acting in good faith, BLMIS customers who withdrew more than they deposited are still in possession of funds that belong to other BLMIS customers and they must, if possible, return excess funds for distribution to those who lost all or a portion of their original BLMIS deposits.

-As noted elsewhere on this website, the SIPA Trustee also understands that some of the good faith “net winners” have extenuating circumstances regarding their financial situations, and that returning all or even some of the excess funds they withdrew may represent hardship.
-The SIPA Trustee, in these cases, has discretion to dismiss actions seeking excess funds, and he has exercised this discretion more than 192 times since December 11, 2010 via the Hardship Program
+As noted elsewhere on this website, the SIPA Trustee understood that some of the good faith “net winners” had extenuating circumstances regarding their financial situations, and that returning all or even some of the excess funds they withdrew represented hardship.
+The SIPA Trustee, in these cases, had discretion to dismiss actions seeking excess funds, and he exercised this discretion approximately 284 times since December 11, 2010 via the Hardship Program.

 On March 1, 2010, the United States Bankruptcy Court for the Southern District of New York granted the SIPA Trustee’s motion for an order denying customer claims for amounts listed on last customer statement and affirming the SIPA Trustee’s determination of net equity.
 On August 16, 2011, the United States Court of Appeals for the Second Circuit upheld the net equity methodology for determining the value of claims.
 Petitions for a panel rehearing of that decision, or, in the alternative, for rehearing en banc, were denied.
-Three petitions for Writs of Certiorari were filed with the Supreme Court of the United States requesting further review of the net equity decision.
+Three petitions for writs of certiorari were filed with the Supreme Court of the United States requesting further review of the net equity decision.
 On June 4, 2012, one of the writs of certiorari was withdrawn, a result of settlement with the SIPA Trustee.
-On June 25, 2012, the Supreme Court refused to grant the petitions, thereby upholding the net equity methodology and resolving the matter.
+On June 25, 2012, the Supreme Court refused to grant the petitions, thereby allowing lower court decisions regarding the net equity methodology to stand and resolving the matter.